-Imagine you are standing in line at the grocery store and suddenly someone with one item in his hand jumps in front of you just as you are about to step up to the register.
-You are furious, right?
-But then you see that he is buying Benadryl and he turns and tells you that his mother was just stung by a bee in the parking lot and she is having an allergic reaction.
-Suddenly you understand his actions and you are no longer annoyed.
+Imagine you are standing in line at the grocery store, and suddenly someone with one item in his hand jumps in front of you just as you are about to step up to the register.
+You are furious.
+But then you see that he is buying Benadryl, and he turns and tells you that his mother was just stung by a bee in the parking lot and she has an allergic reaction.
+Suddenly you understand his actions, and you are no longer annoyed.

 Why do toddlers have tantrums?

-A very important part of a child’s brain that is in charge of self-regulation is simply not developed yet, so your toddler is relying on the less-mature, more primal parts of her brain, the emotion centers.
-During the toddler years the emotional and impulsive part of the brain is simply in control.
+An important part of a child’s brain in charge of self-regulation is simply not developed yet.
+Your toddler is relying on the less-mature, more primal parts of her brain, the emotion centers.
+During the toddler years, the emotional and impulsive part of the brain is simply in control.
 It is the most readily available part of the brain to deal with whatever is going on in the child’s world.
-Your toddler’s brain still has a lot of developing to do and during those difficult situations, that new brain is doing the best it can with what it has.
+Your toddler’s brain still has a lot of development to do, and during those difficult situations, that new brain is doing the best it can with what it has.

 Understanding toddler brain development

 Let’s take a closer look at the development of your toddler’s brain.
 As a baby, the brain’s first part to develop is the brainstem, which is made up of the hindbrain and part of the midbrain.
 This is at the base of the skull, and it controls involuntary responses such as reflexes, breathing, and heart rate.